-Public speaking in our workplace is something many of us just can’t avoid: good news for those born with a talent for confident speech, but less so for those who dread having to step up to give a talk.
+Public speaking in our workplace is something many of us just can’t avoid.
+This is good news for those born with a talent for confident speech, but less so for those who dread having to step up to give a talk.

 Public Speaking: Eight Essential Tips

-Let’s say you’re planning a speech to give to a large group of people, you need to be able to stand before them with no stuttering and no hesitation and leave them with with your intended message.
-You can achieve this through the following strategy:
+Let’s say you’re planning a speech to give to a large group of people, you need to be able to stand before them with no stuttering and no hesitation and leave them with your intended message.

 Always Plan First